Manamadurai: Thayamangalam Muthumari Amman Temple

+Sacred Heart Shrine, Idaikattur

+The Sacred Heart shrine is located on the outskirts of Manamadurai at a village named Idaikattur.
+It was built in Gothic style.
+It was built in 1886.
+It was an actual replica of Reims Cathedral, France.

 Prithyangira Devi Temple

-Panchabhutheswaram, also known as Vedhiyanendal vilakku, 5 km from Manamadurai, is on old ramanathapuram road, the route in which Lord Rama went to Sri Lanka to confront Ravanan.
+Sri Maha Panchamuka Prathyangira Devi Temple located in Panchabhutheswaram, also known as Vedhiyanendal vilakku, 5 km from Manamadurai, is on old ramanathapuram road, the route in which Lord Rama went to Sri Lanka to confront Ravanan.
+This temple houses the 11¼ feet high statue of lord Shakthi, an incarnation of Parvati in the form of Adarvana Pathrakali alias Prathyangira Devi.
 This place is known for its hard cut-rock (granite) temple dedicated to Shri Maha Panchamukha Prathyangira Devi.
 It houses the big deity of shri Maha Panchamukha Prathyangira Devi.
 There are two more sannidhies for Lakshmi Ganapathi and Sornagarshna Bhairavar.
 Kumbhabhishekham was performed on 24 June 2010.
 Sahasra Sandi Maha Yagnam was also performed from 25 June 2010 to 29 June 2010.
 It has come in a total area of about 5.5 acre.
 Soon within the temple premises, ten more sannidhies are going to come for Dasamaha Vidya.
 Non-stop annadharmam right from 2000 since inception.
 Every Amavasai, people were various parts of Tamil Nadu and other states visit the temple.

 The Holy Paanch peer (Anjanamar) Five Shuhadaas Dargah

 The Holy Paanch peer (Anjanamar) Five Shuhadaas Dargah is located near Kannar street, Manamadurai in Sivaganga District.
 The Panchpeer durgah is at Kannar road, on the Manamadurai-Ilayangudi State Highway.
 The Graves of Five Martyrs who came with Badusha Sulthan Syed Ibrahim Shaheed of Ervadi is found here.